MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 6. Main Thread: repeat from step 2.
 <!-- Not sure if we should keep this here or move to the c#/c++ doc. -->

 Some image marker systems only provide a single-pixel location which equates to a ray of possible locations.
 (Others provide the full transform, in which case this section isn't needed.)
-To get to a single 3D location, we can leverage multiple rays and find the final result by their approximate intersection.
-To do this, you'll need to:
+To get to a single 3D location, we can calculate multiple rays and find the final result by their approximate intersection.
+To get this result, you'll need to:
 1. Create a loop that collects multiple camera images.
 2. Find the associated feature points and their world rays.